bomonike/bomonike.github.io/singularity.md

 “Capabilities overhang” is the phrase Eric Schmidt used to refer to the risk of deploying an AI model with capabilities where we can't predict what the consequence will be.
 The fear about ASI (Artificial Super-Intelligence) is that a sentient AI prioritizes its own (or its owner's) needs and desires over that of humanity.

-## The players
+## Concentration of power

+<ul><a target="_blank" href="https://www.youtube.com/watch?v=cRvtA_-jV2Q&t=2h14m55s">VIDEO</a>:
+"We are on track for a few major companies to control all of humanity's intelligence tools."
+</ul>

+Foundation LLM model producers:
    * OpenAI (Microsoft)
    * Google (Gemini, <a target="_blank" href="https://www.youtube.com/watch?v=WRzYf2tETJM">Notebook LM</a>)
    * Amazon seems stuck on Machine Learning and Generative AI
    * Anthropic's Claude (<a target="_blank" href="https://www.youtube.com/watch?v=LlwlGy0PUHg">being purchased by Amazon</a>)
    * Grok (from Elon Musk) has no filters

-* <a target="_blank" href="https://www.digitaltrends.com/computing/microsoft-expanding-ai-agents-365-copilot-early-2025/">Copilot Actions by Microsoft's</a> Outlook, Teams,
+Model providers:
    * <a target="_blank" href="https://chat.deepseek.com/">DeepSeek.com</a> thinking model (from China) is cheaper at similar performance cores.
 Open source MIT license with open weights.
 And it's self-improving due to its reinforcement learning approach.
 Its teacher models can be distilled into smaller, more specialzed student models.
 It doesn't have image generation.

-## Large Enterprises Government

-<ul><a target="_blank" href="https://www.youtube.com/watch?v=cRvtA_-jV2Q&t=2h14m55s">VIDEO</a>:
-"We are on track for a few major companies to control all of humanity's intelligence tools."
-</ul>
+   * <a target="_blank" href="https://www.digitaltrends.com/computing/microsoft-expanding-ai-agents-365-copilot-early-2025/">Copilot Actions by Microsoft's</a> Outlook, Teams,

+## The path

 "Agentic" capabilities is welcomed by corporations and many of the public because of "convenience" to reduce the toil of working on emails, calendars, and such. <a target="_blank" href="https://www.youtube.com/watch?v=y7OC5weZa_8">*</a>